netdata/.github/CONTRIBUTING.md

    4) After running `netdata-install` once, you can instead using `netdata-build`.
 The first commands downloads some additional dependencies from the Internet.
 Once you have done it once, you don't need to repeat it. `netdata-build` is much faster than `netdata-install`.
    5) In case your contribution is in the `netdata-installer.sh` script itself, you will need to use exclusively `netdata-install` to verify that it works as expected.
 5) **Optional:** Valgrind to verify that there are no memory leaks in Netdata after your changes.
 If you are not familiar with the software, no worries.
 It's optional!
-6) Build Netdata one last time using `netdata-install` to verify that everything works as expected.
+6) Build Netdata one last time using `netdata-build` to verify that everything works as expected.
 7) Commit your changes to the branch (e.g "apache-collector") and push to GitHub
-8) Make a **draft PR** from that branch to the master branch of the `netdata/netdata` repository.
+8) Make a **draft PR** from that branch to the master branch of the [netdata/netdata](https://github.com/netdata/netdata) repository.

 ### Contribute a new collector